MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupSetting.md

 Retrieve the properties of a specific group setting object.
 The setting can be a tenant-level or group-specific setting.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupSetting](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupSetting?view=graph-powershell-beta)

 ## SYNTAX